plexefinance/PlexePublicAPI/README.md

 5. Sign Contract
 6. Supplied Required Documents

-Only when this is done will the Applicaiotn be submitted for review and approval.
+Only when this is done will the application be submitted for review and approval.

 ### Add Organisation Details